yashagarwal342/cell-identification-ML/README.md

 ## Notes

-- Before running any code, ensure that all necessary dependencies are installed.
-It is highly recommended to use a virtual environment to manage project dependencies.
 - You may need to adjust file path configurations within the code according to your specific local setup.
-- Model training can be time-consuming and may require significant computational resources (e.g., GPU).
+- Model training can be time-consuming and may require significant computational resources.